udaykiran243/RIVETO/README.md

 ## 🚀 Overview

-**RIVETO** is a modern, fullstack web application built for scalability, advanced analytics, and seamless payment integration.
+**RIVETO** is a modern, fullstack web application built for scalability, advanced analytics.
 It features a robust admin panel for management, user tracking, advanced UI components, and secure file/image upload via Cloudinary.

 ---